SillyTavern/SillyTavern-Docs/Usage/faq.md

 To enable viewing your keys by clicking a button in the API block:

-1. Set the value of `allowKeysExposure` to `true` in `config.yaml` file.
+1. Set the value of `allowKeysExposure` to `true` in the `config.yaml` file.
 2. Restart the SillyTavern server.

 ## Why is the UI so slow/jittery?

 * Try enabling the No Blur Effect (Fast UI) mode on the User settings panel.
+* Enable Reduced motion in the UI theme settings to remove cosmetic animations.
-* make sure your browser is using Hardware Acceleration.
+* Make sure your browser is using Hardware Acceleration.

 ## How to make the AI write more?

 Sometimes the AI will only respond with a single sentence when you'd like it to be more verbose.
-This is usually a problem with locally run models like Pygmalion.
+This is usually a problem with locally run models.

 If you simply want the bot to continue writing from where it left off at the end of its most recent reply, you can send an empty user message by typing nothing into the Input Bar and clicking Send.
 This will force the bot to continue the story.

 Strategies for fixing this:

-* Increase the `Response Length` slider
+* Decrease the value of the `Response Length` setting
 * Design a good `First Message` for the Character, which shows them speaking in a long-winded manner.
 AI models can improve a lot when given guidance about the writing style you expect.
 * Add a phrase in the character's Description Box such as "likes to talk a lot" or "very verbose speaker"
 * Do the same thing for your `Author's Note`, or `Post-History Instruction Prompt`